Opisthias: Distribution

-Berriasian records

 A lower jaw is also known from the Berriasian aged Lulworth Formation of the United Kingdom, which appears to be distinct from the type North American species.
 A fragmentary dentary possibly attributable to Opisthias is also known from the Berriasian aged Angeac-Charente bonebed in France.

 Diet

 Opisthias has been interpreted as a generalist, with its tooth morphology indicating had an ability to process plant material.